Paybook/sync-code-samples/widget/overview.md

   <img src="https://drive.google.com/uc?export=view&id=1Ll-fQQodIEnlx9ys0U4hn67y8w_EjNlX"/>
 </figure>

-##### What is the Sync Widget?
+##### What is the Syncfy Widget?

-The _Sync Widget_ is the easiest way to implement the Sync API.
-By using this widget you can very quickly integrate your web application with the Sync API and being able to **create** and **update** credentials right away.
+The _Syncfy Widget_ is the easiest way to implement the Syncfy API.
+By using this widget you can very quickly integrate your web application with the Syncfy API and being able to **create** and **update** credentials right away.

 ---